Warning: Serious spoilers for Avengers: Infinity War and Captain Marvel ahead!

 How Can Captain Marvel Defeat Thanos?

 With Mar-Vell's powers, Captain Marvel technically could use her Cosmic Awareness to restore reality to a time before Thanos gets control of the universe like Mar-Vell does in the comics.
 If that happens, the ending of Avengers: Infinity War would essentially be reversed, which could mean the Avengers who die can come back.
-We know that in the Captain Marvel movie, Jude Law has been cast as Mar-Vell's human alter ego, Doctor Walter Lawson, and that he serves as a mentor-like figure for Carol Danvers.
-Under his tutelage and with the help of the surviving Avengers, Captain Marvel totally has the potential to fully harness her powers and defeat Thanos.
-Another possible storyline could be, as in the new 2017 comic series, we see Mar-Vell and Captain Marvel join forces to defeat the evil villain together.
+But we know that in the Captain Marvel movie, Carol Danvers has yet to exhibit any hint of this specific power.
+However, at the end of the film, she pops up at the Avengers compound in front of Steve, Nat, and Bruce looking for Fury — clearly her powers had to have evolved in some way to make traveling through decades possible?
+Another potential storyline for Thanos's defeat could be, as in the new 2017 comic series, a team-up between Captain Marvel and another powerful alien (in the comics it's Mar-Vell, but that definitely won't happen in Endgame since Mar-Vell has been killed), who join to defeat the evil villain together.